technomancy-dev/00/README.md

 export SYSTEM_EMAIL="" # For sending stuff like password resets.
 Ex: test@example.com should be able to send from SES.

-SECRET_KEY_BASE="" # A long secret. at least 64 characters.
-Can be made with mix phx.gen.secret or however you generate safe keys.
-DATABASE_PATH="" # Path to SQLite database Ex: 00.db
+export SECRET_KEY_BASE="" # A long secret. at least 64 characters.
+Can be made with mix phx.gen.secret or however you generate safe keys. export DATABASE_PATH="" # Path to SQLite database Ex: 00.db

-PHX_HOST="" #  URL or IP of where this service is running.
+export PHX_HOST="" #  URL or IP of where this service is running.
 Ex: example.com
 ```

 # Phoenix00